Pagagnotti Triptych: Exterior

-The reverse of the wings, visible when the shutters are closed, contain a representation of nine cranes against a late evening dark landscape that is spread across the two panels.
-Dark trees rise against a darkening sky on the topmost edges, fading to gray, then to pink on the farthest horizon against the tree branches, suggesting either sunset, or sunrise.
+The reverse of the wings become visible when the shutters are closed.
+They contain a representation of nine cranes st against a late evening landscape spread across the two panels.
+Dark trees rise against a late evening sky on the topmost edges; the sky fades to grey and then to pink on the farthest horizon, suggesting either sunset or sunrise.
 A small animal, perhaps a fox, is barely visible in the foliage on the left panel.

-The left panel has a coat of arms, with red and white chevrons and a pair of compasses on its top corners, positioned above the cranes, against the fading sky.
+The left panel contains a coat of arms with red and white chevrons (a v-shaped mark) and a pair of compasses on its top corners, which are positioned above the cranes, against the fading sky.

 The light-colored birds have bright red crests that match the coat of arms above.
 Rohlmann writes that "from out the landscape loom the shadowy grey form of the resting birds, their red crests shining out as isolated points of colour."
 Situated directly beneath the coat of arms, the foremost bird holds a stone in its claw, a reference to a classical story that sleeping cranes choose on in the flock to hold a stone; in the event of danger or if the bird falls asleep the stone is dropped, waking the entire flock.
 The guarding crane is known as grus vigilans, and are emblems of vigilance.

 The cranes in a landscape is unusual for 15th-century Netherlandish triptychs; typically the doors, (or reverse panels), were painted in grisaille to represent statues of saints.
 Ainsworth describes the cranes as "emblematic"; Rohlmann as "fascinating".
 Art historians are undecided whether the scene is by Memling or members of his workshop.
 Ainsworth considers it "weak in execution" and the art historian Oliver Hand suggests the flock of birds signify participation by a number of workshop members.